MaXiMo000/Quiz-App/README.md

 <!-- for future -->
-adding written test which uses ai to check and gives score accordingly better UI/UX better authorization adding Quizquestion which shows particular quiz's questions in detail and edit or delete a question
+adding written test which uses ai to check and gives score accordingly better UI/UX = done better authorization adding Quizquestion which shows particular quiz's questions in detail and edit or delete a question =  done